gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 thanks to the ubiquity of publishing platforms which seek to keep users within their walls.

-While it is true that these platforms have had some positive social impacts, for example to circumvent authoritarian governments as with Twitter in Iran, in the context of an otherwise mostly free society, their (increasing) editorial control and ubiquity threatens the creativity and freedom of the web.
+These platforms have had some positive social impacts, for example circumventing authoritarian governments as with Twitter in Iran.
+In the context of a mostly free society, however, their (increasing) editorial control and ubiquity threatens the creativity and freedom of the web.
 There is also an increasing trend of these platforms {{< cite google-china >}}capitulating to the demands of authoritarian governments{{< /cite >}} around the world, making them complicit in locking subjugated populations out of the world of free (as in speech) information.

-The printing press allowed the wide dissemination of material to consumers outside of elite control, and the early web completed the other side of this process, opening up content creation to anyone with a terminal (or a nearby internet café).
+While the printing press allowed the wide dissemination of material to consumers outside of elite control, the early web completed the other side of this process, opening up content creation to anyone with a terminal (or a nearby internet café).
 Internet cafés in particular were like the libraries of the early web --- not everyone could afford their own, but many people could afford to {{< cite internet-cafe-history